 - Maintain social distancing—minimum of six feet from another person.

 - Cover your mouth and nose when coughing or sneezing—if a tissue is not available, cough into your sleeve.

 - Cover your mouth and nose when around others.

-SURF is currently operating in essential personnel mode only.
-For those on site, we continue to place disinfectant wipes and hand sanitizers sitewide.
+We continue to place disinfectant wipes and hand sanitizers sitewide.

 Q. When should I seek medical help?

 A. If you develop emergency warning signs for COVID-19 get medical attention immediately.
 Emergency warning signs include*: